koubaa-hmc/semantico_copy/README.md

-# semantico Project
+# Semantico Project

 ## Introduction

-semantico is a tool to collect informations on research papers and the actual respective papers to link them trying to represent their content and their metadata in susceptible form to understand them using an ontology O.
+Semantico is a tool to collect information on research papers and the actual respective papers to link them trying to represent their content and their metadata in susceptible form to understand them using an ontology O.

 The understood will then be used to enrich O.